Steve King: Abortion

 King opposes abortion.
-He has a 100% rating from the National Right to Life Committee, indicating an anti-abortion voting record.
-King has also voted against allowing human embryonic stem cell research.
+He had a 100% rating from the National Right to Life Committee.
+King voted against allowing human embryonic stem cell research.
 He supports the No Taxpayer Funding for Abortion Act, which would ban federal funding of abortions except in cases of what the bill calls "forcible rape".
 This would remove the coverage from Medicaid that covers abortions for victims of statutory rape or incest.

-After Todd Akin made a controversial statement about "legitimate rape" on August 19, 2012, King came to his defense, characterizing the critical response as "petty personal attacks" and calling Akin a "strong Christian man".
+After Todd Akin made a controversial statement about "legitimate rape" on August 19, 2012, King came to his defense, characterizing the critiques as "petty personal attacks" and calling Akin a "strong Christian man".
 King said that Akin's voting record should be more important than his words.
 Six months later, King's defense of Akin (who lost his race) was seen as politically damaging by Steven J. Law of the Conservative Victory Project, a group including Karl Rove that was working to discourage conservative candidates they deemed unelectable, to enable more viable conservative candidates to gain office.
 Law said, "We're concerned about Steve King's Todd Akin problem."

 King sponsored legislation to ban abortion of a fetus that has a detectable heartbeat, which can in some cases occur as early as 6 weeks (before many women know they are pregnant).
-A physician who performs a prohibited abortion would be subject to a fine, up to five years in prison, or both.
-A woman who undergoes a prohibited abortion could not be prosecuted for violating the provisions of this bill.
+The bill would have made a physician who performed a prohibited abortion subject to a fine, up to five years in prison, or both.
+It would have made women who undergo a prohibited abortion ineligible for prosecution.

 In August 2019, while defending his opposition to abortion in cases of rape or incest, King asked, "What if we went back through all the family trees and just pulled out anyone who was a product of rape or incest?
 Would there be any population of the world left if we did that?"
-Iowa State Senator Randy Feenstra, who went on to defeat King in the 2020 Republican primary, tweeted: "I am 100% pro-life but Steve King's bizarre comments and behavior diminish our message & damage our cause".
-Wyoming representative Liz Cheney called King's comments "appalling and bizarre" and called for his resignation.
+Iowa state senator Randy Feenstra, who went on to defeat King in the 2020 Republican primary, tweeted: "I am 100% pro-life but Steve King's bizarre comments and behavior diminish our message & damage our cause".
+U.S. representative Liz Cheney called King's comments "appalling and bizarre" and called for his resignation.
 King's comments were also criticized by Steve Scalise, Kevin McCarthy, Donald Trump, and Elise Jordan.